Mary Birdsall: Marriage and children

 On October 26, 1848, at age 19, Birdsall married a farmer and fellow Quaker, Thomas Birdsall, at the Whitewater Monthly Meeting in Richmond.
 The year after their marriage, the Birdsalls moved briefly to Chester, Clinton County, Ohio, where Thomas's family lived.
 About 1859, Thomas Birdsall went to work for his brother-in-law, Timothy Thistlethwaite, in his flour mill for about four years.
 Thomas Birdsall also partnered with the Thistlethwaite family in constructing a three-story commercial building in downtown Richmond at the corner of Main and Front Streets.

 Mary and Thomas Birdsall were the parents of three sons.
 Their eldest son, Alvin T. Birdsall, was born there in 1849 and died at age 25 in Brooklyn, New York, where he was working as a dry-goods salesman.
-His body was returned to Richmond for burial.
 He left a widow, Mathilda "Mattie" (Hampton) Birdsall.
 Mattie, who returned to Indiana, remained close to her mother-in-law, even making extended visits to Birdsall in Philadelphia in the 1880s.
 Their second son, William Wilfred Birdsall (b.
 1854), was an educator, author/editor, and for a time, president of Swarthmore College.
 He married Viola McDill in 1881 and they had three sons, likely Birdsall's only grandchildren.
 Hubert H. Birdsall (b.
 1856), like his older brothers, attended Earlham College in Richmond and was later a journalist in Philadelphia.
 He married Ella J. Vandyke in Delaware in 1884.
 Ella, a Catholic, died of fever in 1898.
 What happened to Hubert after her death is unknown.
 William and Hubert were born in Indiana.